KillahPotatoes/KP-Liberation/README.md

 	* Added: Config variables in `kp_liberation_config.sqf`.
 	* Added: Reputation penalty for killing civilians.
 	* Added: Reputation penalty for seizing civil vehicles.
-	* Added: Reputation penalty for destroyed/damaged civil buildings.
+	* Added: Reputation penalty for destroyed/damaged civil buildings. (evaluated only on capture a sector event)
 	* Added: Mission parameter to choose building penalty for damaged or only destroyed buildings.
 	* Added: Reputation gain for liberated sectors.
 	* Added: After capturing a sector you might find wounded civilians.
 You can also gain reputation for offering medical support.